The genius behind Zooomr outdoes Flickr

 Whenever I read about such young internet/computer geniuses I can’t help but feeling sorry that the Web wasn’t around when I was a teenager.
 But fortunately my baby daughter’s future is bright.
 To tell you the truth, I rather have nowadays teenagers be inspired by young talented people like Tate than someone like Britney Spears and her ex ;-)

-One Response to “The genius behind Zooomr outdoes Flickr”
+One Perspicacious Bit in response to “The genius behind Zooomr outdoes Flickr”

 Pingbacks and Trackbacks